space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 - Lockers now enforce access restrictions. *Contributed by brndd*
 - Context Menu improvements. *Contributed by daniel-cr*
 - Window breaking is now prettier and makes a sound. *Contributed by brndd & Macoron*
+- You can now feel hypospray-supplied tiny pricks. *Contributed by PJB*
+- You can now rig power cells to explode by injecting phoron. *Contributed by PJB*

 ## Technical stuff